Logo Tel: 011 022 5323

 Debugging

-More often than not, your software/project will not work perfectly the first time.
-Debugging involves, amongst other things, "pausing" your software at certain points in order to take measurements/readings.
-This enables you to see exactly what is happening and why the software is possibly not behaving as expected.
+More often than not, your firmware/project will not work perfectly the first time.
+Debugging involves, amongst other things, "pausing" your firmware at certain points in order to take measurements/readings.
+This enables you to see exactly what is happening and why the firmware is possibly not behaving as expected.
 Two debugging options are available: Hardware and software.

 Hardware debugging means that you build the physical circuit, and then connect a "debugger" (piece of hardware) to it which controls the debugging process (from your computer).